HarvardMapCollection/tutorials/qgis/change-crs/index.md

 > When we brought this shapefile into QGIS, following the steps in [this tutorial](https://harvardmapcollection.github.io/tutorials/qgis/open-vector/), the QGIS project frame defaulted to the CRS the data was created in.
 This data was obtained from MassGIS, the open data portal for Massachusetts.
 The data creators used CRS `NAD83 | Massachusetts Mainland`.
 The code for this CRS is `EPSG: 26986`.

 2. In the bottom-right of the QGIS window, click the button that says `EPSG: some code`.

+3. An interface will pop up prompting us to select the CRS for the whole project.
+Let's change the project CRS to `WGS 84`.
+Select `WGS 84 EPSG: 4326`.
+If you can't find it in the menu, you can search for it next to the `Filter` box.

+4.